 But when we look at the world right now, that seems to be a complete farce.

 Because it is.

-Dystopian books acknowledge this lie that our trusted elders tell us over and over again.
+Dystopian fiction acknowledge this lie that our trusted elders tell us over and over again.

-They show us what the world might look like as its falling apart or after it has fallen to shambles.
+The genre show us what the world might look like as it’s falling apart or after it has fallen to shambles.